cmolinan/Math-Magicians/README.md

 n![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians Project - Full Website
+# Math Magicians Project - Testing

-This is the fifth Milestone of a website for all fans of mathematics.
+This is the sixth Milestone of a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
     -Make simple calculations.
     -Read a math-related quote.